Advancing-Machine-Human-Reasoning-Lab/supervised-CL/README.md

 ## Contents

-* Data - datasets used and MTurk survey results
 * Scripts - code to run neural and non-neural classification/regression models
 * Graphs - graphs generated from the experiments and analysis